 Simply put, this is where most of your new customers will come from.
-Both locals and “tourists” use Google to search for the services they need.
-If somebody is looking for a restaurant in their area, there is a good chance they will look on Google Maps or use an app on their phone that is powered by Google Maps.
+Both locals & “tourists” use Google to search for the services they need.
+If somebody is looking for a restaurant in their area, there is a very good chance they will look on Google Maps or use an app on their smart phone that is powered by Google Maps.

-Similarly, if somebody who lives close to your business or within your service area is looking for a plumber, guess where they will look first?
+Similarly, if somebody who lives close to your business or within your service area is looking for a plumber, take a guess at where they will look first?
 That’s right, through a Google search.

-Local search works in multiple ways, through multiple devices, such as the Google website, Google Maps, “Hey Google” voice search, Android phones, and apps.
+Local search works in many ways, through multiple devices, such as the Google website, Google Maps, “Hey Google” voice search, Android phones, & apps.

 What are the goals?

-• Show up when people search on their desktop
+• Show up when people search on their laptop or PC

-• Show up when people search on their mobile devices
+• Show up when people search on any mobile devices

 How Do I Show Up?

-For local search, you first need to create or claim your business listing on Google through a “Google My Business” account.
-From there, you can describe what your business is, your address and/or service area, your hours of operation, a category that best describes your services, and images of your place of business or the work you have done.
+For local search, you first need to create or claim your business listing on Google through a “Google My Business” (GMB) account.
+From there, you can describe what your business is, your address and/or service area, your business hours, a category that best describes your services, & images of your place of business or the work you have done.